 Communications & Marketing Roundtable

-This group of communications and marketing professionals from DSA companies meets quarterly, typically over lunch, to share information, learn about what’s going on at DSA, and provide feedback on various DSA projects and initiatives.
+This group of communications and marketing professionals from DSA companies/organizations meets quarterly over lunch to learn about key campaigns going on at DSA, provide periodic feedback and network with each other.

-- Chairs: Bernie Griffin, The 5th Avenue Theatre, and DSA Board member; Natalie Price, Allison+Partners, and DSA Board member
+- Co-chairs: Bernie Griffin, The 5th Avenue Theatre, and DSA Board member; Natalie Price, Allison+Partners, and DSA Board member

 - Membership: Open to corporate/nonprofit DSA members in communications, marketing, sales and related fields.

-DSA’s Residents Council provides a forum for resident members to connect, advocate for and work together on issues and projects of common interest.
+DSA’s Residents Council provides a forum for resident members to connect and work together on issues and projects of common interest.
 The Residents Council is represented by a 20-person steering committee that acts as a sounding board for residential issues.

 MID Clean & Safe Committee